pmartinolli/TTTTRPG/README.md

 * Send me corrections or suggestions at pascal.umontreal [at] gmail.com
   * If you want I cite you, add "cite:myname" in your email

-* Go to [Wikidata](https://www.wikidata.org) to improve the tabletop RPG items.
-I documented some guidelines here https://www.wikidata.org/wiki/Wikidata:WikiProject_Board_Games (contact me at [Pmartinolli](https://www.wikidata.org/wiki/User:Pmartinolli) if you need help).
+* Improve [Wikidata](https://www.wikidata.org) items related to tabletop RPG.
+  * I documented some guidelines here https://www.wikidata.org/wiki/Wikidata:WikiProject_Board_Games (contact me at [Pmartinolli](https://www.wikidata.org/wiki/User:Pmartinolli) if you need help).
+I already made 7000 edits on TTRPGs so I have a little understanding of what is what there.
+  * Why Wikidata ?
+I try to mirror as much of the informations as I can on Wikidata to benefit from the database tools and from the community of contributors.
+[Click here](https://query.wikidata.org/#SELECT%20%0A%3Fitem%20%3FitemLabel%20%3Fimage%20%0A%3Fother%20%3FotherLabel%20%3Fimage2%0AWHERE%0A%7B%0A%20%20%20%20%3Fitem%20%20wdt%3AP31%20wd%3AQ1643932%20.%20%20%20%23%20nature%20%3D%20ttrpg%0A%20%20%20%20%3Fitem%20%20wdt%3AP2860%20%20%20%20%3Fother%20%20.%20%20%20%23%20which%20cite%0A%20%20%20%20SERVICE%20wikibase%3Alabel%20%7B%20bd%3AserviceParam%20wikibase%3Alanguage%20%22en%22%20%7D%0A%7D%0A%23%20Execute%20query%20and%20choose%20Display%20as...%20Graph%20) to have a graph of the citation practices in TTRPG.

+* Export the data into GEPHY.
+Why ?
+I want to try it.

 ### ...
 Thank me

 - Tweet it [@pascaliensis](https://twitter.com/Pascaliensis)
 - Comment it on your social media
 - Cite me it your academic work : Martinolli, Pascal.
 2019. « Timeline Tree of Tabletop Role-Playing Games, celebrating more than 40 years game design innovations. » Dataset and dot language code. https://github.com/pmartinolli/TTTTRPG
+- Print it and display it in your school, library, exhibition, etc.
 - Send me an email : pascal.umontreal [at] gmail.com

 ## Acknowledgements